no-go/NotifyRelay/Readme.md

 ![Logo](app/src/main/res/mipmap-xhdpi/ic_launcher.png)

+Sometimes a new giant smartphone is too big for me at parties.
+It's nice to be able to redirect all your messages to a little old one.
+In an emergency you can at least answer via SMS.
+My app redirects almost everything to a Jabber account or to a Gotify server.
+It's a little everyday hack that I don't want to keep from the FOSS community.

-Send all Android text notifications to a xmpp jabber account.
-I use [smack](https://github.com/igniterealtime/Smack/) lib for this.
+The App sends all Android text notifications to a xmpp jabber account.
+It uses [smack](https://github.com/igniterealtime/Smack/) lib for this.

 Alternative: use your [gotify server](https://github.com/gotify/server) and an application token to submit the notifications.
-I use the [Retrofit](https://github.com/square/retrofit) lib for the REST request.
+It uses the [Retrofit](https://github.com/square/retrofit) lib for the REST request.

 ## Get the App

-You can get a signed APK (4.4.4+) from [here](https://raw.githubusercontent.com/no-go/NotifyRelay/toXMPP/app/release/click.dummer.notify_to_jabber.apk)
+You can get a signed APK (4.4.4+) from [here](https://raw.githubusercontent.com/no-go/NotifyRelay/master/app/release/click.dummer.notify_to_jabber.apk)

 ## My App License